SjoerdWiarda/ml-simplefold-jax/README.md

 </p>

-This is a fork of https://github.com/apple/ml-simplefold that implements SimpleFold in [JAX](https://docs.jax.dev/en/latest/index.html) and [NNX Flax](https://flax.readthedocs.io/en/stable/).
+This is a fork of https://github.com/apple/ml-simplefold that implements SimpleFold in [JAX](https://docs.jax.dev/en/latest/index.html) and [Flax NNX](https://flax.readthedocs.io/en/stable/).
 The code contains several **regression tests** to confirm the equivalent behavior between the `PyTorch` and `JAX/Flax` version.
 There are several tests that compare parts of the code/modules (such as the [`ESM2`](src/simplefold/model/jax/esm_network.py) and [`FoldingDiT`](src/simplefold/model/jax/architecture.py) model) and assert equivalent output between the [`PyTorch`](src/simplefold/model/torch) and [`JAX`](src/simplefold/model/jax) implementation.
 As the models get larger, minor precision errors occur, due to propagating errors from floating-point rounding errors.